Skip to main content

 These standardized fields are specifically displayed in a dedicated column of the Jobs Table within the qibb Portal and are searchable, making it easier to filter and find jobs related to particular external systems, assets, or owners.
 Custom metadata (both standardized and user-defined) enhances job searchability, provides crucial context in the Portal, and forms a key part of your job's auditable trail.

-Comprehensive Job Event History:
+Comprehensive Job Event History

 As jobs progress through Checkpoint Nodes, the system automatically generates job events.
 Each event records a significant transition or action in the job's lifecycle, such as: